qzcool/USCIS-Case-Status-Estimation-System/README.md

 # USCIS-Case-Status-Estimation-System
-This project means to help people who is waiting for their case result with a receipt number at hand from USCIS.
+This project means to help people who is waiting for their USCIS case result with a receipt number at hand.
 Official Check Status Page: https://egov.uscis.gov/casestatus/mycasestatus.do